 “The mantra among auditors is, ‘Where there’s mystery, there’s margin,’” says Marlon Oliver, a vice president and partner at Snow Software, a SAM solutions vendor.
 “With today’s mix of virtual and physical environments and the shift to the cloud, there’s a lot of mystery.”

-But IT managers are getting new tools to help them avoid and respond to audits, and at the same time, optimize their software spending to avoid overbuying licenses.
+But IT managers are getting new software asset management tools to help them avoid and respond to audits, and at the same time, optimize their software spending to avoid overbuying licenses.

 IT Managers Must Remain Vigilant in Cloud Environments